-The Adler Planetarium and Astronomy Museum was founded in 1930 by Chicago businessman and philanthropist, Max Adler.
+The Adler Planetarium was founded in 1930 by Chicago businessman and philanthropist Max Adler.
 It is the United States' first planetarium.
 It's also one of the only ones that features two full-size planetarium theaters.
-The Adler Planetarium is quite the educational experience, and a little reminder of the grandness of our universe.
-The Doane Observatory at the Adler Planetarium and Astronomy Museum showcases a huge aperture telescope with a 20 inch (.5 m) diameter mirror that gathers 5,000 times more light than the human eye.
-The telescope is the largest one open to the public in the Chicago area, and is available for viewing during "Far Out Fridays," which takes place the first Friday of every month between 4:30 p.m.-10 p.m.
+The Adler Planetarium is quite the educational experience and a little reminder of the grandness of our universe.
+The Doane Observatory at the Adler Planetarium showcases a huge aperture telescope with a 20-inch (.5 m)-diameter mirror that gathers 5,000 times more light than the human eye.
+The telescope is the largest one open to the public in the Chicago area and is available for viewing for free during "Doane at Dusk", which takes place after regular museum hours on select dates, weather permitting.

 Soldier Field is an honorary member of the Museum Campus, since the vast majority of the Campus parking is located underneath the stadium's hulking mass.
-On your way to the Field Museum from the parking garage, you'll walk by the Veteran's Memorial water wall, one of many tributes to American soldiers (Another is the National Vietnam Veterans Art Museum).
+On your way to the Field Museum from the parking garage, you'll walk by the Veteran's Memorial water wall, one of many tributes to American soldiers.
+(Another is the National Vietnam Veterans Art Museum).

-Soldier Field underwent a major renovation completed in 2003, with many critics commenting that it looked like a giant spaceship landed on top of the old colonnades.
+Soldier Field underwent a major renovation, completed in 2003, with many critics commenting that it looked like a giant spaceship landed on top of the old colonnades.
 It was a controversial move that resulted in the National Register of Historic Places stripping the stadium of its landmark designation in 2006.
 The stadium is also home to the Chicago Bears NFL team.